tianzhi0549/FCOS/README.md

 FCOS_X_101_32x8d_FPN_2x | 72.9 | Yes | 122ms | 42.5 | 42.7 | [download](https://cloudstor.aarnet.edu.au/plus/s/U5myBfGF7MviZ97/download)
 FCOS_X_101_64x4d_FPN_2x | 77.7 | Yes | 140ms | 43.0 | 43.2 | [download](https://cloudstor.aarnet.edu.au/plus/s/wpwoCi4S8iajFi9/download)

-[1] *1x means the model is trained for 90K iterations.* \
+[1] *1x and 2x mean the model is trained for 90K and 180K iterations, respectively.* \
-[2] *2x means the model is trained for 180K iterations.* \
-[3] *We report total training memory footprint on all GPUs instead of the memory footprint per GPU as in maskrcnn-benchmark*. \
+[2] *We report total training memory footprint on all GPUs instead of the memory footprint per GPU as in maskrcnn-benchmark*. \
-[4] *All results are obtained with a single model and without any test time data augmentation such as multi-scale, flipping and etc..* \
+[3] *All results are obtained with a single model and without any test time data augmentation such as multi-scale, flipping and etc..* \
-[5] *Our results have been improved since our initial release.
+[4] *Our results have been improved since our initial release.
 If you want to check out our original results, please checkout commit [f4fd589](https://github.com/tianzhi0549/FCOS/tree/f4fd58966f45e64608c00b072c801de7f86b4f3a)*.

 ## Training